 How to Download Files from Attachment Fields

 Attachment files can be downloaded using the following command.

 The -b option must be used to specify the directory to save the file in.
 If the specified directory does not exist, it will be created as a new directory.
 The API token specified with the -t option is sufficient with just the "view" permission.
-Refer to Generating an API Token in the Kintone Help Center for more information about API tokens.
+Refer to Generating an API Token in the Kintone Help for more information about API tokens.

 Structure of the Download Directories